manesh/MMWebViewWithSmartHeader/README.md

 MMWebViewWithSmartHeader
 ========================

-Add a header to a UIWebView which disappears when scrolling, just like in Mobile Safari.
+Add a header to a UIWebView which disappears when scrolling, similar to Mobile Safari.